Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

 Now we proceed to study the detailed phenomenology of the two benchmark scenarios BP1 and BP3.
-After the pair production, $S_3^{4/3}$ decays into $s\mu$ ($b\mu$) with 100\% branching fraction whereas, $S_3^{1/3}$ decays into $c\mu$ and $s\nu$ ($t\mu$ and $b\nu$) final states each with 50\% branching fractions for BP1 (BP3) (see \autoref{brss3}).
-Thus, for $S_3^{4/3}$, we have di-jet plus di-muon and two $b$-jets plus di-muon signals at the muon collider for BP1 and BP3, respectively.
-However, for $S_3^{1/3}$, several final states are plausible depending on its decay channels.
-Here, we only focus on those final states with no missing energy.
-It helps us to reduce the contamination from $S_3^{2/3}$ which despite of having a very low production cross-section, finally decays into final states with one neutrino for both the benchmark cases.
+After the pair production, $S_3^{4/3}$ decays into $s\mu$ ($b\mu$) with 100\% branching fraction whereas, $S_3^{1/3}$ decays into $c\mu$ and $s\nu$ ($t\mu$ and $b\nu$) finalstates each with 50\% branching fractions for BP1 (BP3), as displayed in \autoref{brss3}(\autoref{brss3_bp3}).
+Thus, for $S_3^{4/3}$, we have di-jet plus di-muon (\autoref{eq:mu_S43_BP1}) and two $b$-jets plus di-muon (\autoref{eq:mu_S43_BP3}) signals at the muon collider for BP1 and BP3, respectively.
+However, for $S_3^{1/3}$, several finalstates are plausible depending on its decay channels.
+Here, we only focus on those finalstates with no missing energy.
+It helps us to reduce the contamination from $S_3^{2/3}$ which despite of having a very low production cross-section, finally decays into finalstates with one neutrino for both the benchmark cases.
 Therefore for $S_3^{1/3}$, we consider two $c$-jets plus di-muon and two $b$-jets plus tetra-jet with di-muon topologies for BP1 and BP3, respectively.
-In the following few subsections we describe the simulated results for these four final states.
+In the following few subsections we describe the simulated results for these four finalstates.
 We remind that we do not look for signals of $S_3^{2/3}$ in this section, as it gets produced through $s$-channel contributions only.
+As far as backgrounds are concerned, the $\mu^+\mu^- \to Z\ell^+\ell^-$ process can contribute to the aforementioned finalstates, along with the usual backgrounds of $t\bar{t},\, VV,\, VVV$, and $t\bar{t}V$.
+Similar to our analysis at the LHC, a cut on the total hardness variable $p_T^H \geq 1.2$ TeV is applied to both the signal and the background, which reduces the background contribution to the finalstates.

+This finalstate arises for $S_3^{4/3}$ in BP1 scenario (see \autoref{eq:mu_S43_BP1}).
+The complete finalstate with other cuts is given as: